 Try to understand the patient’s position first.
 It may be that a simple explanation is all it takes to procure payment.
 Approaching collection calls with sympathy and compassion is much more helpful than using aggressive or combative language which puts people on the defensive.

+Giving an incentive to patients who pay ahead of time will significantly reduce your AR.
 Remember that healthy dental practices regularly collect nearly everything that’s owed them.
 The right methods make it possible.